ADVANCED SENSORS AND DEVICES

 Incompatible subjects CHE3SEN

-Special conditions Students are not permitted to take the topics contained in this unit for credit in CHE3ADB.
+Special conditions Students are not permitted to take the topics contained in this subject for credit in CHE3ADB.

 |Resource Type||Title||Resource Requirement||Author and Year||Publisher|

 |Readings||Quantitative chemical analysis.||Prescribed||Harris, DC, 2015 or other edition||FREEMAN|